Park Entry Fees

 South Australia's parks and reserves (excluding Flinders Chase National Park) are free to enter on foot or by bicycle.

-A small number of parks collect a vehicle entry fee to contribute to the conservation, management and improvement of the parks' visitor facilities.
-All vehicles must display their entry permit affixed to the windscreen of the passenger side of their vehicle to avoid a fine.
+A small number of parks collect a vehicle entry fee to contribute to the conservation, management and improvement of the parks' visitor facilities, however, it should be noted that the fees collected do not cover all costs.

 Camping areas and accommodation are available within many parks, with nightly fees payable in addition to the once-off vehicle entry fee.
 Camping is permitted in a single park for a maximum of five consecutive nights.

-- the self-registration stations in many of the parks (Please bring correct money as change is not available)
+- At self-registration stations in many of the parks.
+Please bring correct money as change is not available.

 - At park visitor centres (where available).